TripCu/GuessTheMessageDiscord/README.md

 - Multiplayer rooms with 10-character IDs and optional friendly names.
 - Smart SQLite importer that filters bots, renders attachments, and handles Discord embeds.
 - Multiple-choice guessing with anti-repeat decks, streak multipliers, and time-based point decay.
-- Optional paid context reveals adjacent messages; incorrect answers halve your score.
+- Optional paid context (10% of your current points) reveals adjacent messages and is also shown automatically after you answer; incorrect guesses still halve your score.
 - Responsive HTML/CSS/JS front end served by a pure Java 21 backend using `HttpServer`.
 - Single-command launch scripts for macOS/Linux (`build_and_run.sh`) and Windows (`build_and_run.ps1`).